nghdavid/miaosha/README.md

 ## System design
 My system design's principle is to filter the traffic layer by layer.
 The filter consists of six layers.
+- CDN:
-- CDN: Store static files (html, css, js) in CloudFront
+  * Store static files (html, css, js) in CloudFront
 - Load Balancer:
+  * Route different APIs to different target groups and multiple instances
+- Web server:
+  * Prevent malicious attack by nginx's rate limiter
+- Application server:
+  * Use WebSocket instead of short polling to decrease API requests
+  * Process asynchronously to speed up process time
+- Redis:
+  * Store stock in cache to decrease read and write latency
+  * Use cache to decrease DB loading

 ## Architecture
 - Server Architecture